Last Updated on August 19, 2023

 Things to Do Nearby

-Pullen Park is in a sweet spot near Dorothea Dix Park and is just a few minutes away from downtown Raleigh and NC State.
+Pullen Park is in a sweet spot of Wake Country near Dorothea Dix Park and is just a few minutes away from downtown Raleigh and North Carolina State.
 If you’re riding the Art to Heart Trail from the NC Museum of Art, Pullen Park is one stop along the way.

 If you ever get hungry, one of the city’s amazing restaurants is more than likely nearby.